Adel-Al-Qosi/stickycomments/README.md

-# stickycomments
+# Sticky Comments
-A tool to track and manage code comments across your codebase.
+A tool to track and manage code comments across codebase.